jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 excerpt_separator: <!--more-->
 ---

-In this post, I use grid-level data to explore a number of real-world considerations that the electricity market must take into account when incorporating utility-scale solar power into the mix of generation.
+In this post, I use grid-level data to explore a number of real-world considerations that need to be taken into account when incorporating utility-scale solar power into the mix of generation.
 This post will explore:

 - **The Difference Between Generating Capacity and Actual Output**: Unlike some sources (e.g., Nuclear, Coal), which when active can more or less always generate electricity at their maximum capacity, solar does not.
-This post will take noisy utility generation data from U.S. regions and use that to both get an estimate of what generation capacity solar generation has at scale, and then see the impact of weather and other factors.
+This post will take noisy generation data from a few U.S. regions and use that to estimate both what utility-scale solar is physically capable of generating, and also how it falls short of that capability (predictably and unpredictably).
-- **The Daily Cycle**: Solar generates electricity only during the day, contributing from between 7-8 hours in winter to 11-12 hours in summer.
-On average this is less than half the day because of minimal generation in the hour just after sunrise or before sunset
+- **The Daily Cycle**: Solar generates electricity only during the day, and so in the real world is capable of generating electricity at most half the time.
+In fact, solar generation is somewhat less than half-time, because there is minimal generation in the early morning or later afternoon when the sun is low in the sky.
 - **The Seasonal Cycle**: Both because of shorter daylight hours and lower solar intensity, solar panels in winter generate meaningfully less juice than in summer.
 This post goes into details.
 - **Differences in Geography**:  While there is some variability across the U.S. in seasonal / the daily cycle, geography also brings climate and weather pattern differences.
 I will look at a few solar-heavy U.S. states to see just how big these differences are.

 I have two goals.
-The first is to provide real data that concretely fleshes out some of the features of solar generation that are often qualitatively addressed in much energy commentary (e.g., intermittency).
-The second is to start generating a mathematical model of solar energy as a variable electricity **supply**.
-This can then be matched up against fluctuating **demand** for electricity.
-How the supply and demand flucutations interact can generate other interesting outputs such as (1) how much energy storage is useful in the grid and/or (2) what other sources of generation (e.g., natural gas) may be needed to fill gaps.
+The first is to show real data that concretely explores features of solar generation that are often qualitatively presented (e.g., intermittency).
+The second is to start generating a reasonably accurate mathematical model of solar as a variable electricity **supply**.
+This can then be matched up against the fluctuating **demand** levels for electricity that I have explored in previous posts.
+The intersection of supply and demand can generate other interesting outputs such as (1) how much energy storage is useful to have on the grid and/or (2) how much "overcapacity" needs to be built to fill gaps.

 <!--more-->